nabeelvalley/svg-js/README.md

 ```

 Additionally reusable segments can be defined using a sequence or a sequence
-generator that defines an animated flower:
+generator.
+For example, the one below defines an animated flower:

 ```ts
 const generateFlowerSequence = (x, y) => {